hackerb9/vt340test/regis/faketextcolor.md

 echo "${ST}"
 ```

-### Side note
+### ...

 <ul>
 <img src="offsetdirections.svg" width=25% align="right">
+**Side note**

-The mysterious number `0642` is actually offset directions
+The mysterious number `0642` is actually offset directions for the `V`
-for the `V` (vector) operator.
-Here is the compass rose showing what
+(vector) operator.
+Here is the compass rose showing what each number
-each number means.
-The global setting `W(M20)` changed the default
-Writing Multiplier to 20 pixels per step, instead of one.
+means.
+Because the code has set `W(M20)` the Writing Multiplier is 20
+pixels per step.
+So, 0642 goes east, south, west, and then north,
+making a 20x20 square.
+The final `V0` moves the ReGIS cursor east for
+to start the next box.

 </ul>
 <br clear="all">